skmin-lab/unixmd/docs/source/quick_start.rst

     INFO       16    1    0.00000 (1->0)    0.38161    0.00002046    -0.17273222    -0.17271176    12.922694    1.00000
     (...)

-Also, you may obtain the following output files:
+Also, you will obtain the following output files:

 - MDENERGY

-This file contains the kinetic energy, potential energy, total energy and energies of the adiabatic states.
+This file shows MD energies and energies of adiabatic states.
-There are two energy values for the adiabatic states, E(0) and E(1) because you put nstates=2.
+There are only two energy values for the adiabatic states, E(0) and E(1) because you put nstates=2.

 .. code-block:: bash